CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaqv54-cluster-intermed/aws-pcluster_v54_preloaded_hpc7g.16xlarge.md

-CMAQv5.4 on Parallel Cluster Intermediate Tutorial

-(still working on these instructions)

-## Use ParallelCluster with Software and Data pre-installed
+## Use ParallelCluster with Software and Data pre-installed on hpc7g.16xlarge

 Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark